 U.S. Bancorp currently carries a Zacks Rank #3 (Hold).
 You can see the complete list of today’s Zacks #1 Rank (Strong Buy) stocks here.

 Performance of Other Major Banks

-First Republic Bank’s FRC fourth-quarter 2022 earnings per share of $1.88 surpassed the Zacks Consensus Estimate of $1.82.
-However, the bottom line declined 6.9% from the year-ago quarter.
+Driven by top-line strength, First Republic Bank’s FRC delivered a positive earnings surprise of 10.3% in fourth-quarter 2019.
+Earnings per share of $1.39 surpassed the Zacks Consensus Estimate of $1.26.
+Also, the bottom line jumped 7.8% from the year-ago quarter.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 Wells Fargo & Company (WFC) : Free Stock Analysis Report

 Citigroup Inc. (C) : Free Stock Analysis Report

 U.S. Bancorp (USB) : Free Stock Analysis Report